Say Anything (band): ...Is a Real Boy (2005–2007)

 Under J Records, Say Anything re-released ...Is a Real Boy with a bonus CD entitled ...Was a Real Boy on February 28, 2006 (although the album was originally slated for release on October 18, 2005 and later January 17, 2006).
-However, copies were leaked before the release by Tower Records and His Master's Voice, with some copies selling on eBay at inflated prices.
+However, copies were leaked before the official release date by Tower Records and HMV, with some copies selling on eBay at inflated prices.
 According to the album's liner notes, ...Was a Real Boy was originally intended as charity record and recorded in Kevin Seaton's garage.
 Bemis said that "it was J Records' idea to reissue ...Is a Real Boy.
 They believe it has a mainstream appeal that wasn't really reached when Doghouse released the record."
 Around this time, the band also released "Alive with the Glory of Love" as a single.

 Alex Kent joined the band to play bass guitar after the band met him while touring with Lance's Hero.
 Jake and Jeff Turner joined to play guitar and help with backup vocals after Adams and Jackson left.
 Parker Case completed the sextet when he joined to play guitar and keyboard after his previous band JamisonParker broke up.
 At the time, JamisonParker and Say Anything shared the same manager, Randy Nichols; the band met Case while at a train station on the way to Nichols' wedding.

 In summer 2006, Say Anything toured with Dashboard Confessional; Ben Lee was with the tour in the US, while John Ralston joined the tour in Canada.
 The band was asked to be a part of the Warped Tour 2006, but instead opted for the Dashboard tour.
 Bemis later made statements implying he did not feel he was emotionally ready for a Warped Tour.

 Say Anything completed one of their first headlining tours in fall 2006, when they toured with Piebald and mewithoutYou.
 Days Away, Brazil and Forgive Durden opened for the band on select dates.
 In February 2007, Say Anything performed on Last Call with Carson Daly.
 The band also released their second single, "Wow, I Can Get Sexual Too," which was from the ...Was a Real Boy bonus disc.
 Also in that month, the band announced a co-headlining tour with Saves the Day and The Almost, John Ralston, The Dear Hunter, and Manchester Orchestra as openers on select dates.
 The band completed the tour successfully during April and May of that year.
 In August, Say Anything announced a co-headlining tour with Hellogoodbye sponsored by MySpace.
 The tour took place during fall of the same year with shows in the US and Europe.